stat157/questionnaire/README.md

 NOTE: Do **NOT** put your actual password into example.cfg!
 And definitely **DO NOT** check it into github!

-Use `example.py` in this repository as a starting point to access the Google Spreadsheet data.
+Use `example.ipynb` in this repository as a starting point to access the Google Spreadsheet data.
+You should run the IPython Notebook in your virtual machine using this command:

+    ipython notebook --no-browser --ip=0.0.0.0

+You can auto-generate a .py file from your IPython Notebook using an additional argument:

+    ipython notebook --no-browser --ip=0.0.0.0 --script

+Sometimes it is convenient to easily track changes between versions of your script by checking in changes made to the script in git since the IPython Notebook is hard to inspect using a text editor instead of a browser.

 QUESTIONS?!?!?!?!
 -----------------